anavarre/d9/README.md

 The site is accessible at https://drupal9.lndo.site and the credentials you need are `admin`/`admin`.

 Your browser will warn of an untrusted SSL certificate.
-This is normal and expected (there's no certificate validation locally).
+This is normal and expected as we don't have a self-signed certificate here.
 Just approve the exception.